tobyweston/blog/source/_posts/2012-08-11-oauth-and-http-part-i.md

     GET https://api.freeagent.com/v2/approve_app?redirect_uri=XXX&response_type=code&client_id=YYY HTTP/1.1

-The FreeAgent documentation talks about your application making this request but it really needs to be done in a browser environment.
-Fine, if you application is web app.
+The [FreeAgent documentation](https://dev.freeagent.com/docs/oauth) talks about your application making this request but it really needs to be done in a browser environment.
+Fine, if you application is a web app.
 Not fine, if you're trying to programmatically do HTTPS `GET` request.
-At least, things got complicated for me when I tried to.
+At least, things got complicated for me when I tried.

 If you do make the request in a browser environment, you'll log into FreeAgent with your user account and be asked to authorise the client application.

 {% img ../../../../../images/freeagent_auth_confirmation.png 'Authorisation confirmation' %}

 At this point, FreeAgent will redirect to the _redirect URL_ you supplied with the authorisation request.
 This is where it gets clunky.
 For a desktop application, where should you redirect to?
+The protocol causes tension because it requires a HTTP endpoint.
+Up and till now, it's only required a HTTP _client_, not a running _server_.

-There's an out of band option in the OAuth specification.
+There is an "out of band" option in the OAuth specification.
 Using this, you would supply the query parameter `oauth_callback=oob` instead of a `redirect_url`.
-In which case, you'd be redirected to a page maintained by the implementers (FreeAgent in our example) where the authorisation code is displayed for you to copy.
-Unfortunately, FreeAgent don't support this "out of band" option.
+In this case, you'll be redirected to a page maintained by the implementers (FreeAgent in our example) where the authorisation code is displayed for you to copy.
+Unfortunately, FreeAgent [don't support this](https://groups.google.com/forum/?fromgroups#!topic/freeagent_api/Rbld9sm0GOA) "out of band" option.

-In lieu of this, I fire up a temporary HTTP server to reproduce the affect.
+In lieu of this, I resorted to firing up a temporary HTTP server to reproduce the affect.
 The server runs on `localhost:8088/oauth` for example, and will extract the code from the response to the original authorisation request.
-The browser request above will redirect here after you've manually confirmed authorisation and pass along the _authorisation code_ in the URL.
+If you set the `redirect_uri=http%3A%2F%2Flocalhost%3A8080%2Foauth`, the request will be redirected here after you've manually confirmed authorisation.
+Crucially, it will pass along the _authorisation code_ in the URL.

     http://localhost:8080/oauth?code=2A16aT62YDK_3H3sYSk32VC_a4dk2CfddkaajdF

-Which in my spoofed "out of band" workflow looks like this.
+All that's left to do is extract it programmatically or display it for some cut and paste action.
+In my spoofed "out of band" workflow looks like this.

 {% img ../../../../../images/freeagent_oob_spoof.png 'OOB Spoof' %}